kililixi/electron-vite-vue3/.github/ISSUE_TEMPLATE/help_wanted.md

 ---
 name: 🥺 Help wanted
 about: Confuse about the use of electron-vue-vite
-title: "[Help] the title of help wanted report"
+title: '[Help] the title of help wanted report'
 labels: help wanted
-assignees: ""
+assignees: ''
 ---

 #### Describe the problem you confuse